-7 Ways to Cope With the Uncertainty of the Upcoming Election
+7 Ways to Cope With the Uncertainty of Election Day

 "Anxiety and stress are to be expected when so much seems to lay on the line—for people on both sides of the aisles."